flowwith369/personal-firewall-pro/README.md

 ---

-## ▶️ Run the Project - go to backend folder and und the below command
+## ▶️ Run the Project - go to backend folder and une the below command to start the server

 Start the server: